at621/snippets/markdown_transform.md

 - Indent nested lists consistently
 - Provide a single Markdown document ready to save as a .md file

-Please begin the conversion now.
+Please begin the conversion into markdown now.
+Create an artifact which can be saved and reused.